onelogin/onelogin-oidc-node/3. Password Grant/README.md

 This sample app demonstrates how to authenticate users using the Resource Owner Password Grant.

+**Note: This flow has been deprecated by the OAuth Working Group.
+While OneLogin still supports it, we do not recommend using it for new authentication projects.**

 With this example a singe OAuth2.0 style request is made to authenticate the user.

 * This flow does not support MFA.
 If MFA is required for the user the authentication